This blog is one of the most viewed pages on our website, so I thought I’d update it and send it out again because there is clearly a lot of interest.

 - Insurance is in, or home is confirmed to be insurable

-A CD is typically sent electronically for the borrower’s e-signature.
+A Closing Disclosure is typically sent electronically for the borrower’s e-signature.

 Borrowers cannot sign loan documents until three business days have passed from the date of the CD acknowledgment (or e-signing).

-If any loan-related fees are added after CD, a new CD may need to be issued, potentially starting a new waiting period.
+If any loan-related fees are added after the CD is sent, a new CD may need to be issued, potentially starting a new waiting period.

 This is why most lenders do not issue CDs until they know what all of the fees or closing costs will be with relative certainty.